zhudotexe/kani/docs/kani.rst

 Next Steps
 ----------
-In the next section, we'll look at subclassing :cls:`Kani` in order to supply functions to the language model.
+In the next section, we'll look at subclassing :class:`Kani` in order to supply functions to the language model.
 Then, we'll look at how you can override and/or extend the implementations of kani methods to control each part of a chat round.